yairchu/yairchu.github.io/site/posts/regard-the-reverted-cherry-pick.md

 Timelines can interact in unexpected ways.
 Sometimes innocent merges can yield bad results, and different merges which you'd expect to be equivalent can vary dramatically!

-This isn't an esoteric problem which only arises in strange edge-cases, it can easily arise in real-world situations!
-This post will provide a simple example of how this can happen.
+This problem can easily arise in real-world situations!
+It is by no means limited to esoteric edge-cases.
+If you use `git`, you better be aware of it.

+This post will demonstrate the problem with a simple real-world example.

 ![Reverted cherry pick](/images/reverted-cherry.svg)

-Suppose that you've worked around a bug in a release branch, and cherry-picked the fix in `main`.
-Later, after implementing a proper fix for the bug in `main`, you've reverted the work-around.
+Suppose that you've worked around a bug in a release branch, and cherry-picked the work-around in `main`.
+And later, after implementing a proper fix for the bug in `main`, you've reverted the work-around.

-What would happen if you then merge the release branch into `main`, would the work-around still be reverted?
+What would happen if you would then merge the release branch into `main`, would the work-around still be reverted?

 **No!** The reverted work-around will resurface if you are on `main` and `git merge` the release branch!